 To receive financial aid through Virginia Tech, each student must complete the Free Application for Federal Student Aid (FAFSA) each year.
 The FAFSA is used to determine eligibility for many scholarships (including general scholarships from our office), grants, work study, and federal loans.
 (Alternative educational loans must be applied for separately through a private lender).
-The FAFSA is available for completion beginning on October 1 prior to the upcoming aid year, and must be submitted (with valid signatures) by Virginia Tech's priority deadline of March 1, 2022 for the upcoming 2023-2024 academic year.
+The FAFSA is available for completion beginning on October 1 prior to the upcoming aid year, and must be submitted (with valid signatures) by Virginia Tech's priority deadline of March 1, 2023 for the upcoming 2023-2024 academic year.
 Remember that for maximum scholarship and financial aid consideration, you must complete the FAFSA and the General Scholarship application by January 22, 2023.

 To file a Free Application for Federal Student Aid (FAFSA):